sekkiat/Auto-Generating-SSL-Certificate/README.md

-# Auto-Generating-SSL-Certificate
+# SSL Certificate Generation
-Tired of generate the certificate one by one (manually)?
+Tired of generate the certificate one by one (manually)?<br/>
-Here the solution for you!
+Here the solution for you!<br/>
-You can use thie script to generate the certificate for you.
+You can use thie script to generate the certificate for you.<br/>
-It is specially design for Splunk Web and Forwarder encrpytion.
+It is specially design for Splunk Web and Forwarder encrpytion.<br/>

 All certificates will encrypt with AES256 with SHA256.